 Smart meter radiation is the radio frequency, RF, waves emitted from the smart meter used to transmit its data to the utility companies.
 EMF, electromagnetic field, is the field generated by the RF wave.
 The electromagnetic waves are in the RF range, which is oscillating at about 900 to 2,400 million times per second, (900 MHz and 2.4 GHz).
 This is similar to the frequency range used in WiFi, cordless phones and cell phones.
 These devices are regulated by the FCC and transmit at much lower powers.
 Smart meters run at fairly high power so they can transmit up to 25 miles or so.

 Yes.
 RF waves are not directional.
-They are propagate radially in all directions including back into your house.
+They propagate radially in all directions including back into your house.
 In addition, RF waves can pass through almost all material including wood, cement, cinder block, sheet rock and plaster.
 They propagate very similar to sounds waves.
-If you stand behind a wall you can still hear sounds from the other side.
+If you stand behind a wall from a sound speaker you can still hear sounds from the other side.
 If you stand behind your smart meter the RF waves will be detected.

 There are basically two technologies to block RF, “Reflective” and “Absorption”.
 Reflective essentially reflects the RF waves in another direction.
 Materials used in reflective blocking include aluminum foil and sheet metal.
 Absorption actually absorbs the RF waves into the material.
 Absorption material includes metal mesh and absorbing paints.
 The Smart Meter Guard is made of parallel lines of metal like metal screen or meshing.
 This technique is called a “Faraday” cage.

 Yes, but it also reflects radiation.
 The issues with aluminum foil or other “reflective” material is that they can actually reflect the RF in a direction you don’t want.
 In addition, it can concentrate the radiation in areas you don’t want it to go.